amhou/resume/RESUME.md

 ### Textio
 *Software Development Engineer, July 2018 - Current*

+* Regularly manage projects as Lead Engineer, working with a team of multiple engineers and designers.
-* Product services team.
-Data curation and pipelining, creating a daily pipeline to snapshot the database to collect time-series data.
+* Data curation and pipelining, creating a daily pipeline to snapshot the database to collect time-series data.
 * Created a daily crawler that aggregates user emails written using the Textio for Outlook plugin in order to measure efficacy.
 * Repackaged and refactored document scoring models in order to ease the integration of new model factors.